97 Main Street, Stony Brook, NY 11790

 Surface of lot: paved

-Distance to venue: close
+Distance to venue: depends on where you park

 Transportation to venue offered: na